 General support

-- A social narrative for visiting the library (pdf), also available at the Children’s Services desk.
+- A social narrative for visiting the library, available as a virtual tutorial, a downloadable version (pdf), and in print at the Children’s Services desk.

 - Noise-canceling headphones, wiggle seats, fidget toys, DIY schedules, pinwheels, sunglasses, weighted lap blankets, and more.